bcreane/bcreane.github.io/conversation/conversation.md

 # Conversation with Brendan

-A fun chatbot that responds using characteristic phrases and a dry sense of humor.
+A chatbot that responds using characteristic phrases and a dry sense of humor.
 This Python script uses the OpenAI API to create a conversational AI with personality.
+You'll have to pay for your own OpenAPI tokens to run it.

 ## Features